 ARIANA FAYE ALLENSWORTH

-Ariana Faye Allensworth is a social worker, curator, and arts administrator.
+Ariana Faye Allensworth is a San Francisco-raised social worker, curator, and arts administrator.
 She is passionate about creating platforms for artists and communities most affected by injustice or who have historically been excluded from arts institutions as viewers and exhibitors.
 Her activism explores issues related to spatial and racial justice and the healing power of art making.
 Allensworth holds a master’s in Social Work from UC Berkeley and a bachelor’s in Urban Studies and African & African-American Studies from Fordham University.
+She lives and organizes in Brooklyn and manages youth programs at the International Center of Photography.

 RELATED PUBLIC PROGRAM: